nextcord/nextcord-ext-menus/README.md

 # nextcord-ext-menus

-# About

-A Nextcord extension that makes working with reaction menus a bit easier.
+A Nextcord extension that makes working with reaction menus and button component menus a bit easier.

 # Installing